ARCHER2-HPC/archer2-docs/user-guide/debug.rst

     sstat 1051

 This will output a large amount of information about this specific job.
-We are looking for the first number of this ouput, which should look like ``JOB_ID.##``  -- the number after the job ID is the number of slurm tasks performed in this interactive session.
+We are looking for the first number of this output, which should look like ``JOB_ID.##``  -- the number after the job ID is the number of slurm tasks performed in this interactive session.
 For our example (where ``srun`` is the first slurm task performed), the number is 1051.0.

 Launch ``gdb4hpc``: